ppwwyyxx/wechat-dump/README.md

 provide this tool to decrypt and parse WeChat messages on a rooted android phone.
 It can also render the messages into self-contained html files including voice messages, images, emojis, videos, etc.

-The tool is last verified to work with latest version of wechat on 2025/01/01.
+The tool is last verified to work with latest version of WeChat on 2025/01/01.
 If the tool works for you, please take a moment to add your phone/OS to [the wiki](https://github.com/ppwwyyxx/wechat-dump/wiki).

 ## How to use: